-The initial shortlist for the Project categories of the Awards is created by taking the highest scoring projects certified under BREEAM each year.
+The initial shortlist for the project categories for the Awards is created by taking the highest scoring projects certified under BREEAM each year.
 For most categories this will mean a shortlist of six buildings.

-The project teams, led by the BREEAM Assessor, will then invited to subject a case study outlining the reasons why they should win the ultimate award.
+The project teams, led by the BREEAM Assessor, will then invited to submit a case study outlining the reasons why they should win the much coveted award.

 The judging panel will comprise of independent experts drawn from all parts of the property and construction industry.
 BRE chairs the panel, but does not take an active role in judging except in circumstances where there is a tie or the panel is unable to come to a majority verdict.

-The case studies submitted by the project team/Assessor will be judged on the basis of:
+The case studies submitted by the project team or Assessor will be judged on the basis of:

 - The balanced achievement of high levels of performance against the breadth of sustainability criteria covered in BREEAM

 - The degree to which the applicant has gone beyond typical or normal practice in design and construction, refurbishment or management.
 This will take account of the nature of the project, complexity of the functional requirements and the level of budget available as well as the degree of innovation that is demonstrated by the submission.

 - The replicability of the solutions adopted for other projects in the sector through the dissemination of best practice (including design; technology; construction; management practices; skills; new understanding; research; monitoring of performance; occupant behaviour).